 Trips will be assigned within a cluster and in alphabetical order by the last name to regular drivers.

 The list of trips will include both in-town, out-of-town, and over-night trips by cluster.
-If the sponsor is not coming form any of the clusters, ragardelss of the type of trip, a separate cluster list is used in following order: Hanna, Lopez, Pace, Porter, Rivera, and Veterans.
+If the sponsor is not coming from any of the clusters, regardless of the type of trip, a separate cluster list is used in following order: Hanna, Lopez, Pace, Porter, Rivera, and Veterans.

-The daily Trip list will include three stand-by drivers for any unforeseen or emergency trips that may come up during the morning of the next day or during the evening.
-The three drivers will need to be ready to take the trip.
-The rotation will continue regardless of assignment of trip or no trip.
-The rotation will not stop.
+Weekly, daily Trip list will include three stand-by drivers for any unforeseen or emergency trips that may come up during the morning of the next day or during the evening.
+The three drivers will need to be ready to take the trip..

 Transportation requests for trips will be marked with a sequential number by the Trip Coordinator.